 Irene Howard of Shanandoah, Iowa shares her recipe for a crowd-pleasing compote that takes advantage of convenient canned fruit.
 Its sweet, buttery sauce, spiced with ginger and cinnamon, makes a warm and wonderful addition to any breakfast buffet.

-Featured In: Non-Alcoholic Party Drinks
+Recommended: Non-Alcoholic Party Drinks

 - 2 cans (one 20 ounces, one 8 ounces) pineapple chunks

 - 2 cans (15-1/4 ounces each) apricots, drained and quartered